Contributed by Staff of Timberline Knolls

 It won’t.
 In fact, many believe that the escalating rate of suicide among college students is connected to alcohol abuse.
 It is easy to imagine a stressed and depressed student turning to alcohol to feel better.
 Once intoxicated, even more depressed, and now struggling with impaired judgment, that student can easily go from “maybe” to “yes” regarding self-termination.

 Negative Behavioral Concerns And Physical Changes

-If an person is addicted to any type of drug for a prolonged period of time, behavioral changes will certainly occur, such as displaying poor judgment or dealing with impaired decision-making skills.
+If a person is addicted to any type of drug for a prolonged period of time, behavioral concerns and changes will certainly occur, such as displaying poor judgment or dealing with impaired decision-making skills.
 In recovery, those alterations will dissipate as the individual returns to normal functioning.
 Of greater concern are the negative physical changes that transpire in the brain, which are often permanent.